JUSTIFIED AND THEN SAVED

 - Our being qualified and competent to serve God in at least fourteen roles and tasks of the Kingdom of God.

-You may notice that none of these four steps is a change in where we are, that is, in Heaven rather than on the earth.
+You may notice that none of these four steps is a change in where we are located, that is, in Heaven rather than on the earth.

 - The first step is a change in our relationship to God.
 We are held to be righteous and thus live in His presence.
 We are justified by faith in Jesus Christ.